Unification council of the Eastern Orthodox churches of Ukraine: Election of Metropolitan Epiphanius

 After the council, Filaret became the "honorary patriarch" of the Orthodox Church of Ukraine and will serve in the St Volodymyr's Cathedral.
 On 16 December 2018, during a liturgy in which he came wearing the headgear of a patriarch, during his sermon, Filaret declared he was still patriarch: "The Patriarch remains for life and, together with the Primate, governs the Ukrainian Orthodox Church".
 After the liturgy, he was acclaimed by the hierarchs of the church as "great vladyka and father Filaret, the holiest patriarch of Kyiv and all Ukraine-Rus and sacred archimandrite of the Holy Dormition Kyiv-Pechersk Lavra".
 On 22 December 2018, Filaret declared that if he had run for the role of primate of the OCU, Ukraine would never have got a tomos.
-On 20 January 2019, Filaret declared concerning Epiphany: "I supported him and fought for his candidacy, because among all the young bishops I see him as the most worthy to be the primate of the Ukrainian Orthodox Church."
+On 20 January 2019, Filaret declared concerning Epiphanius: "I supported him and fought for his candidacy, because among all the young bishops I see him as the most worthy to be the primate of the Ukrainian Orthodox Church."

 Concerning his election, Metropolitan Epiphanius later declared: "I always relied on the will of God.
 In 2013, I introduced my candidacy to the post of patriarchal governor, and the Bishops' synod appointed me.
 In the event of the death of the patriarch, the governor became a locum tenens.
 On his shoulder was the responsibility of the church and the election of a new primate.
 Since that time, among the bishops and the clergy, the idea that I can be a candidate for the head of the Local Church was confirmed.
 I did not want this.
 There are many older hierarchs who have more experience.
 But so, the Lord blessed me to choose my candidacy.
 For me it's a heavy cross.
 But we live in historical time."